mrapp-ke/MLRL-Boomer/doc/api/cpp.rst

 C++ API Documentation
 ---------------------

-The algorithms that are included in this project are implemented as C++ libraries.
-For a documentation of the C++ code, refer to the documentation of the following libraries:
+The internals of the algorithms that are provided by this project are implemented by the following C++ libraries:

 * `Library "mlrlcommon" <cpp/common/html/index.html>`_
 * `Library "mlrlboosting" <cpp/boosting/html/index.html>`_